GoogleCloudPlatform/terraform-google-secured-data-warehouse/examples/tutorial-standalone/README.md

 - Identity and Access Management (IAM) API: `iam.googleapis.com`
 - BigQuery API: `bigquery.googleapis.com`

-You can run the gcloud command to enable these APIs in the service account project
+You can run the following `gcloud` command to enable these APIs in the service account project.

 ```sh
 export PROJECT_ID=<SA-PROJECT-ID>